Ian Fahey

 Ian Fahey (born 29 June 1994) is an Irish Gaelic footballer who plays as a centre-forward for the Tipperary senior team.

 Life

 Born in Clonmel, County Tipperary, Fahey first arrived on the inter-county scene at the age of sixteen when he first linked up with the Tipperary minor team before later joining the under-21 side.
 He made his senior debut during the 2013 championship.
 Fahey immediately became a regular member of the starting fifteen and has won one National League (Division 4) medal.
 He is known for his versatility, playing corner forward but tracking back.

-At club level Fahey is a one-time championship medal with Clonmel Commercials.
-He also plays soccer for Moyglass united.
+At club level Fahey is a 5 time championship winner with Clonmel Commercials.
+He also plays soccer for Moyglass united and hurling for Carrick Davins.